THinking & doing Low-Carbon

 Share your carbon concerns and carbon-lowering skills in a monthly virtual gathering space.

-Each 90-minute session begins with 30 minutes of meet-up and discussion time, followed by 30–45 minutes of low-carbon doing & making.
+Each 90-minute session begins with 30 minutes of meet-up and discussion time, followed by 30–45 minutes of low-carbon doing/making & learning.

 Find the schedule below and SIGN UP HERE to receive updates..